morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Minimum kernel for managed (client) and monitor modes= 5.18
 - Minimum kernel for master (AP) and AP/VLAN modes = 5.19
-- Minimum kernel for P2P mode = 6.4
+- Minimum kernel for P2P-GO and P2P-client modes = 6.4
+- Minimum kernel for P2P-device = 6.14
 - Recommended kernel = 6.6 or later